Skip to content

 async with NexarClient(riot_api_key="your_api_key") as client:

-# Get cache information
+# Get cache information (size, backend, count)

 info = await client.get_cache_info()

-# Clear cached data
+# Clear all cached data

 await client.clear_cache()

-# View API call statistics
+# View API call statistics (hits, fresh calls, rate)

 client.print_api_call_summary()